Asen Chandarov

-Asen Rumenov Chandarov (Асен Руменов Чандъров; born 13 November 1998) is a Bulgarian professional footballer who plays as a midfielder for Cherno More Varna.
+Asen Rumenov Chandarov (Асен Руменов Чандъров; born 13 November 1998) is a Bulgarian professional footballer who plays as a midfielder for First League club Botev Plovdiv.

 Career

 DIT, Septemvri and Pirin

 Chandarov bеgan his youth career in DIT Sofia academy.
 In 2015 DIT, which was owned by his father Rumen Chandarov, bought Septemvri Sofia and Chandarov was promoted to the first team.
 In the beginning of 2016 he was sent on loan to Pirin Razlog until the end of the season.

 Botev Plovdiv

 Chandarov begin the summer camp with Botev Plovdiv and later signed with the team.
 On 30 July 2016 he made his debut for the team in Parva Liga in a match against Lokomotiv Plovdiv.

 Return to Septemvri

 Soon after his father left Botev, Chandarov also left the club and returned to Septemvri Sofia.
 He made his second debut for the team on 12 September 2016 in a match against Etar Veliko Tarnovo.
 On 29 October he scored the first goal for the 3:0 win against Tsarsko Selo.

 On 29 March 2017 it was announced that due to injury got in the last match with Bulgaria U19, Chandarov would miss the end of season 2016-17 and the European Under-19 Championship in July 2017.

 Chandarov returned in play on 30 November 2017 in a league match against CSKA Sofia, coming on as a substitute.